 Whilst staying at the hotel my lifelong condition of asthma took an unexpected turn for the worse and I needed to seek some medical advice.
-Without a blink of an eye, the staff in reception coordinated my visit to see a doctor and throughout the remainder of my stay regularly checked upon my well-being.
+Without a blink of an eye, the staff in reception coordinated my visit to see a doctor and throughout the remainder of my stay regularly checked on my well-being.

 Not only was I grateful – I was also extremely impressed!